dodona-edu/judge-html/docs/pages/evaluating-by-comparing.md

 </html>
 ```
-Then the submission will be accepted, even tho the solution and submission css rules differ quite a bit, they result in the same visual change and thus are accepted.
+Then the submission will be accepted, even though the solution and submission css rules differ quite a bit, they result in the same visual change and thus are accepted.

 ## Dummy values